-APM and ACPI
+ACPI

-Advanced Power Management (APM) was developed by Intel and Microsoft for DOS/Windows 3.1/95/98 which controls only the main system power functions.
-Advanced Configuration and Power Management (ACPI) on the hand was developed by Intel, Microsoft, and Toshiba especially for Windows 98 and later to control power management and Plug and Play features on system devices designed on the Wired for Management (WfM) 2.0 baseline.
-ACPI is the new standard in power management for Notebook PCs because of its benefits over APM.
+Advanced Configuration and Power Management (ACPI) was developed by Intel, Microsoft, and Toshiba especially for Windows and later to control power management and Plug and Play features on system devices designed on the Wired for Management (WfM) 2.0 baseline.
+ACPI is the new standard in power management for Notebook PCs..
 If installing Windows 98 using a BIOS dated 12/1/1999 or later, ACPI is automatically installed.
-Older Notebook PCs requires an updated BIOS (dated 12/1/1999 or later) along with a reinstall of Windows 98 to utilize ACPI features.